 This work was never meant to be done alone, and with the advent of this wonderful thing called the internet we can now reach far beyond our walls to embrace this work together.
 I love talking about the intersections of my race, gender and faith, but I am still learning, too.
 You may occasionally find more questions here than answers.
 I'm hoping we can figure out the answers together!

 So, go ahead and poke around!
 Using the links at the top, you'll find my blog, bio, and a resource page with great tools for you!
+You can also purchase my book IM STILL HERE or download the free discussion guide!
+If you're ready to take your education to the next level, be sure to visit ACB Academy.
 Before you leave, don't forget to subscribe to my newsletter, and head on over to Twitter and Facebook to keep in touch.

 engaging hope, a hope that demands

 Our commitment to racial justice and reconciliation requires we dig into the muddiness of humanity, reckoning with the worst of our humanity as we call out its best.
 This work is not for the faint of heart.
 It requires hope.
 Not a hope founded on good feelings or good intentions, but hope that demands.
 For our hope is risky, relentless, rooted in our certainty that love will win.

 There will be laughter.
 There will be truth-telling.
 There might even be tea-spilling.
 Join me and some of my favorite people, as we discuss the themes of my new book IM STILL HERE.
 Denver will be hosted by Broderick Greer and Nadia Bolz Weber.
 Austin will feature Jen Hatmaker.
 Atlanta includes Lecrae.
 In Seattle I'll be joined by Brenda Salter McNeil and Gail Song Bantum.
 All events are free and open to the public!
 To learn more about dates and times, visit the Events page.